kikrishn/Blog/_posts/2021-05-23-wild-arctan-formula.md

 [formulas for $\pi$](https://mathworld.wolfram.com/PiFormulas.html),
 where it is called "A fascinating result due to Gosper".
 There are $3$ citations for Gosper on that page, but I can't actually figure out how to _see_ any of them.
-That's fine, though.
-We'll just have to prove it ourselves.
+That's fine, though -- We'll just have to prove it ourselves.
 I ended up heavily using computer tools (by which, of course, I mean [sage](https://sagemath.org)) to crack this, and it almost felt like cheating (since I knew my friend was doing it by hand).
-But I hope that, in addition to showing off a cool formula, this blog post can showcase how one might use sage to solve problems in the wild (even though I really didn't do anything special for this problem).
+But I hope that, in addition to showing off a cool formula, this blog post can showcase how one might use sage to solve problems in the wild (even though in this case we used sage in a fairly mundane way).

 ---